s3cur3/brewerysites/_themes/brewery-base/docs/modern-brewery-theme-documentation.md

 Once again, however:

-**Note**: Simply editing the theme's Javascript is not a great idea, because any changes you make may be overwritten when you upgrade the theme to a newer version.
+**Note**: Simply editing the theme's Javascript is not a great idea, because any changes you make will be overwritten when you upgrade the theme to a newer version.

 Instead, you should [create a Child Theme](http://codex.wordpress.org/Child_Themes) and modify *that* theme.
 This is the *only* way to ensure your modifications will remain when the theme is upgraded.